JosephBARBIERDARNAL/benchmark-python-typechecker/README.md

 uv sync
 ```

-- Run the benchmark (it will git clone scikit learn codebase locally first)
+- Run the benchmark (it will git clone the codebase locally first)

 ```bash
 uv run benchmark.py